greg-katz/puzzlehunt-svc-neo4j/README.md

 # Musings on Java 14

-The best thing about Java 14 for this project was text blocks (a preview feature as of Java 14, actually).
+The best thing about Java 14 for this project was text blocks (still a preview feature in Java 14).
 When Cypher queries were embedded in Java, we appreciated the readability of the triple double quote syntax for multi-line strings.

 # Getting started